Another in our series of posts about the children being helped by the Pupil Support Fund: Meet Laban.

 Laban is one of the great debaters at Uphill Junior School.
 He is on the school debating team and has won many prizes for his deft arguments.
 In addition to Debating he loves Soccer and Running and, in his rare spare time, he loves to climb trees.

-The teachers at Uphill strongly believe that Laban will pass the Primary Leavers Examinations at the end of Primary 7, but he will probably not have the opportunity to attend Secondary School as the school fees are very expensive and the family are unlikely be able to afford it.
+The teachers at Uphill strongly believe that Laban will pass the Primary Leavers Examinations at the end of Primary 7, but he will probably not have the opportunity to attend secondary school as school fees are very expensive and the family are unlikely to have the money.

-UPDATE, JANUARY 2017: The Pupil Support Fund is now helping Laban to attend school regularly and to live locally during term time.
-He and his mum are delighted!
+UPDATE (January 2017): Thanks to the Pupil Support Fund Laban was able to attend school regularly and live locally during term time.